 Proceeds from the banquet pay for all medical mission activity, including salaries and medicines for the Bouly Clinic.
 (Travel to Haiti is self-funded.)
 The event is free, with donations encouraged.
 Please send us a message with your full name and mailing address to receive a written invitation.

-The "adoption" of a student seeks to fund the 1,300 students we support in Boucan Carre's three schools.
+The sponsorship of a student seeks to fund the 1,300 students we support in Boucan Carre's three schools.
 Sponsored students are provided tuition, books, and uniforms.
 Funds also help provide daily meals for elementary school students.
 Annual sponsorship of elementary school students is $200.
 Sponsorship of high school and vocational students is $300.

 The annual sale of once-used prom dresses is a popular fundraising event.
 Modeled by high school students, the sale of low cost dresses raises money for our Haiti outreach efforts.